storyprotocol/documentation/docs/Archive/exploring-story-protocol.md

 # For Everyone

-If you are a product manager, a founder or an entrepreneur who wants build a business related to IP, or an artist or an owner of properties that need to be protected, you can learn how you can achieve the goal of IP monitoring, protection and monetization with Story Protocol.
+If you are a product manager, a founder or an entrepreneur who wants to build a business related to IP, or an artist or an owner of properties that need to be protected, you can learn how you can achieve the goal of IP monitoring, protection and monetization with Story Protocol.
 Please refer to the [Ecosystem](doc:introduction) section to learn about the types of applications that people can build on top of Story Protocol.

 # Builder Program